ParkhiSaini/ParkhiSaini/README.md

 # Indroduction
-Hi I'm Parkhi Saini.
-A 20 year old problem solver and game enthusiast getting her hands dirty in Software and Game development.
-Currently in 3rd year of College, Pursuing Bachelors in Technology for Computer Science Specializing in Game development.
+Hi I'm Parkhi Saini, a 20 year old problem solver and game enthusiast getting her hands dirty in Software and Game development.
+Currently in 3rd year of College, pursuing Bachelors in Technology for Computer Science Specializing in Game development.

-I am highly interested in Game developement and Visual effects, hoping to make it my career.

-Since it's been more than 3 years into programming I have picked up many skills and languages.
-Currently sharpening my skills in Game Development by making projects and doing intersnhips and also learning Data Structures and Algorithms.
+As someone who's fascinated by Technology and Art, I indulge myself in making complex visual effects and interesting games.
+But my creativity doesn't just stop there, with an interest in making shaders and animations, I also am a student of the Technical Arts which has been my obsession for quite some time now.

+Being a student developer for over 3 years now, I have picked up my fair share of experiences and skills in the domain.
+Below listed are a few skills I'm really confident about.

 # Languages

+- C#
 - Python
 - C++
-- C#
 - HTML
 - CSS
 - SQL

+# Technical Skills
-- Java
+- Object Oriented Programming
+- Multiplayer in Unity using Photon(PUN2)
+- Playfab and Firebase Login
+- making DCC packages in Unity

 # Softwares